-The other day on Facebook, I asked, "Do you think it's bad karma for me to post a blog post about Ragdoll breeder that is notorious for adopting out sick cats?"
+The other day on Facebook, I asked this question.
+“Do you think it’s bad karma for me to post a blog post about a Ragdoll breeder notorious for adopting out sick cats?”

 Thank you to those of you who responded.
-I cannot recommend Ragdoll breeders, unfortunately there are too many things to take into account, so the best I can do is have a page on the site for Recommended Ragdoll Breeders and let the people (YOU!) with Ragdoll cats talk!
+I cannot recommend Ragdoll breeders.
+Unfortunately, there are too many things to take into account.
+The best I can do is have a page on the site for Recommended Ragdoll Breeders and let the people (YOU!) with Ragdoll cats talk!

-I get over 300 emails a day - from people asking advice to Ragdoll cat owners telling me horrible things about breeders.
+I get over 300 emails daily – from people asking for advice to Ragdoll cat owners telling me horrible things about breeders.

-Of course, some of the time, I realize it is not the breeder's fault or the person that adopted the cat - sometimes there are just bad circumstances.
+Of course, sometimes, I realize it is not the breeder’s fault or the person that adopted the cat – sometimes, there are just unfortunate circumstances.

-Let's take FIP for example, my first cat, Skittles, died of FIP at 2 years old.
-It wasn't the breeder's fault - we know that now, that it's a freak thing.
-Rags and Cosby came home together - Cosby died at 10 months old of FIP and Rags lived to be 19.5 years old - again, a freak thing that SUCKED.
+Let’s take FIP, for example; my first cat, Skittles, died of FIP at two years old.
+It wasn’t the breeder’s fault – we now know it’s a freak thing.
+Rags and Cosby came home together – Cosby died at ten months old of FIP, and Rags lived to be 19.5 years old – again, a freak thing that SUCKED.

-Because I have not had a direct experience with the bad Ragdoll breeders I am told about - I cannot list them here.
+Because I have yet to have a direct experience with the bad Ragdoll breeders I am told about – I cannot list them here.
 But, if you are wondering about a specific breeder, I can always tell you what I have heard if you contact me.

 Ways to Find Out If a Ragdoll Breeder is Bad:

-- Go to Google - search their cattery name plus the word, "bad" - for example, let's say I am a breeder and my cattery name is "floppycats" - so you would enter, "floppycats bad" into Google
+• Go to Google – search their cattery name plus the word “bad.”
+For example, let’s suppose I am a breeder, and my cattery name is “floppycats.”
+So you would enter “floppycats bad” into Google.

-- Go to Google - search the human owner's name and the cattery
+• Go to Google – search for the human owner’s name and the cattery.

-- Go to TICA's site and search for the cattery name - if they are not registered there or CFA, it's not a good sign.
+• Go to TICA’s site and search for the cattery name – if they are not registered there or with CFA, it could be a bad sign.

-- Go to CFA's site and search for the cattery name - if they are not registered there or TICA, it's not a good sign.
+• Go to CFA’s site and search for the cattery name -if they are not registered there or TICA, then it’s not a good sign.

 BEWARE!
 Ragdoll Breeder Scams

-Apart from just bad breeders, you have to watch out for scams too - people that pose as Ragdoll breeders, but really are just scam artists.
+Apart from just bad breeders, you also have to watch out for scams – people who pose as Ragdoll breeders but are scam artists.
 Here are a few times we have encountered them:

 How to Know if a Cat Breeder is Reputable: An Interview with Bette Willette